-Isaac Baker brings more than a decade of political communications experience to AKPD’s team, providing candidates and clients with message development, earned media strategy and television and radio ad production.
+Isaac Baker brings 15 years of political communications experience to AKPD’s team, providing candidates and clients with message development, earned media strategy and television, radio and digital ad production.

 Baker was the Deputy Director of Paid Media and Message on President Obama’s 2012 re-election campaign, writing and producing numerous television, web and radio spots and coordinating messaging across departments.

-Before joining AKPD, Baker served as a spokesman for Treasury Secretary Tim Geithner in the early months of the Obama Administration.
+Before joining AKPD, Baker served as a spokesman for Treasury Secretary Tim Geithner.

 During the 2008 general election, Baker was Barack Obama’s Ohio communications director, overseeing a media strategy that helped secure a 4-point victory in the crucial swing state.
 In the 2008 primary, Baker served as a spokesman for Hillary Clinton for President, overseeing press strategy in more than a dozen caucus and primary states.